 What does a deep thinker look like?

 First of all, in order to create deep thinkers, we need to know what the criteria is.
 We have to have exemplars we want to model for our students.
 Here is the criteria I have in mind.

 - compares and connects ideas to other learning

-We are closing in on end-of-the-year testing now, and we know that these assessments require deep thinking, but here’s the deal.
-We can’t hold our students’ hands during the assessments, so eventually, they have to do it themselves, and folks, the struggle is real!
-I have been teaching my heart out with two intervention groups I’ve been asked to help, and in the past few months, I am definitely hearing deeper thinking and kids process the texts better.
-I know that some won’t make it, but yet the bar is set high because even if they don’t make it, they achieve more when more is expected from them.
+In my school, we are closing in on end-of-the-year testing now.
+As we all know, assessments require deep thinking.
+We can’t hold our students’ hands during the assessments, so we have to use a gradual release plan.
+They have to do it themselves.
+I have been teaching my heart out with two intervention groups I’ve been asked to help.
+In the past few months, I am definitely hearing deeper thinking, and I’m seeing kids process the texts better.
+I know that some won’t make it, but yet, the bar is set high.
+Even if they don’t make it, students achieve more when more is expected from them.

 To Save Them or Not…That is the Question

 You’ve got your kids into groups, and they’re in deep discussion.
 Suddenly, the hands shoot up.
 Do you answer the questions or run?
 Well, running probably isn’t an option, so how do you avoid saving them?
 The answer is to reflect their questions back to them.
 When the student asks you for help, ask him/her what he/she thinks the answer is.
 If you get “I don’t know,” reply back with, “Let’s figure it out together.”
 You can continue with questioning that puts the workload into the hands of the student.

 Require Expanded Responses